danielsomerfield/go-strong-auth-plugin/readme.md

 TODO
 ----
+- delete docker image when finished with e2e test
 - strong default algorithm, keysize, and iteration count, if not specified
 - more flexible hash algorithm configuration
 - add configuration for how often to check file for reload, based on env variable, for testing purposes